Aliases for IL23A Gene

 GeneCards Summary for IL23A Gene

 IL23A (Interleukin 23 Subunit Alpha) is a Protein Coding gene.
-Diseases associated with IL23A include Inflammatory Bowel Disease and Multiple Sclerosis.
-Among its related pathways are Cytokine Signaling in Immune system and TGF-Beta Pathway.
+Diseases associated with IL23A include Multiple Sclerosis and Inflammatory Bowel Disease.
+Among its related pathways are Tuberculosis and PEDF Induced Signaling.
 Gene Ontology (GO) annotations related to this gene include cytokine activity and interleukin-23 receptor binding.